Rodrigo-07/mathformulas/README.md

 Just add the values of the a, b, c following the general formula.
 After that, is just to click on "calculate" and answer will appear bellow,

 ![Quadratic formula _2](https://user-images.githubusercontent.com/68949983/139607957-780a3a49-8a24-4326-84fc-30329b0dc29e.png)

+It does not calculate complex numbers, so if your quadratic equation results are complex numbers, the answer will be "x1 and x2 are complex numbers!"

 ### Pythagorean Theorem
 On this page, you can calculate the hypotenuse and cathetuses of a right triangle.